Learn how to clean a front load washer naturally. Regular cleaning boosts performance & extends the life of a front-loading washing machine!

 Don’t let your clothes sit.
 I will admit that I used to have a bad habit of letting my clothes sit in the washing machine for a few hours after I washed them.
 It was never a problem with my old machine, but with my HE machine, the clothes get that strange smell to them quickly.
 It’s best to remove the clothes immediately after they’re finished washing.

-Wipe your machine out regularly.
+Wipe your machine out regularly and be sure it always drains completely.
 You won’t want to spend the time or resources to do a full cleaning on your machine very often, but if you give it a quick wipe with a dry towel after you are finished with your laundry for the day, it will stay fresh much longer.

-Keep the outside of the machine clean.
+Periodically wipe the exterior of the machine down.
 I’m telling you this because I need to remember it myself.
 Between the dryer dust and laundry detergent residue, my washing machine can get gross pretty fast.
 I cleaned the outside of the machine while the cleaning cycle was running, and I’m so much happier to have a washing machine that isn’t covered in dust.

 Now Go Clean Your Washer!